 …But Not to Local NGOs

 Although the amount of funding going directly to local organizations was significantly higher in 2020 in absolute terms, the proportion of total large-scale funding going to these organizations remained constant, at 9 percent.
 Local organizations received $24 million in large gifts in 2020 compared to the average annual amount of $9.2 million between 2010 and 2019.
-However, the $24 million comprised only two large gifts—a $13.3 million donation from the ELMA South Africa Foundation to a range of South African NGOs, and a $10.7 million donation from the Douw Steyn Family Trust and related entities to support local community organizations in South Africa.
+However, the $24 million comprised only two large gifts—a $13.3 million commitment from the ELMA Group of Foundations to a range of South African organizations, and a $10.7 million donation from the Douw Steyn Family Trust and related entities to support local community organizations in South Africa.

 There are several reasons why local NGOs weren’t at the top of the list for large gifts to the pandemic response.
 For one thing, the relief funds were principally created to support government efforts to respond to the crisis, with a particular emphasis on healthcare infrastructure.
 For example, in South Africa, the worst affected country on the continent in terms of reported COVID-19 cases, around 79 percent of that nation’s COVID-19 Solidarity Fund donations were allocated to the fund’s “health pillar,” which includes the manufacturing and provision of medical equipment to the country’s health department, ramping up COVID-19 testing capacity, and purchasing vaccines.